q39JzrRa/GM-Vehicle-API/README.md

 and I have implemented a version of the client that uses this service.
 (Please note that you will be sending your login credentials to this service.
 I would highly advise reviewing the service source code here: https://github.com/q39JzrRa/GM-Vehicle-API-AuthUtil .
 It is deployed to Heroku using CD from the master branch so the code you see is the code that runs)

+Quick note: I have purged the extraction code from the repo.
+Sorry about that :-P

 # Quick Start
 If you prefer not to use the Windows UI or examine how it works, here is how you might start your car if you only have one.